 And pace and lead as the conversation progresses…and you display a charismatic personality because…you practice active listening all the time.

-The main objective of developing rapport is to create bonds that lead to mutual trust and openness.
+The endgame of rapport-building is to build connections that give birth to trust and openness.
 This holds true in both social and business settings.

 Like this article?
 Then you might want to read this: